JavGVastro/PhD.Paper/README.md

 **• Use a separate folder for each step in the pipeline:** \
 observations to velocity fields: otv-filename\
 strufture functions: sf-filename\
-confidence intervals: ci-filename\
+confidence intervals: ci-filename

 **• File names:** \
 	- Instrument - region - emission line

 **• Paths to input and output data in .txt.
 File within each folder.**\
--This need to be done just one time
+-This needs to be done just one time

 **• Add emission lines:** \
 	- N604: H O\